HelpMe-Pls/Life-Engineering/Tips & Tools/English grammar.md

 - "In the finer print": in the details, in the additional terms
 - "To the tee": perfectly, exactly
 - "Rear `its` head (again)": something negative or problematic, has become noticeable
+- "Hit the head": go to the restroom
+- "In all due haste": right away
+- "fubar": Fucked Up Beyond All Recognition
+- "Keep abreast of `sth`": stay informed about
+- "Out of the loop": lack knowledge about something that others are aware of
+- "A trophy husband": a young, attractive man who is married to an older, wealthier woman.
+- "Pigeonholed": being limited to one role or set of responsibilities; labeling people based on stereotypes
+- "Red herring": something intended to distract attention from the real problem
+- "Red tape": thủ tục hành chính
+- "Leg work": effort, exertion